QuickStart Web Automation

 On the Next Step scroll and select the Web Automation Framework.
 On confirming by clicking the green Create Project button the automation code with assets are built and a 'Project Type: Web' is started.

-Now you'll see Test Modeller spin up a ready to use Web Automation Project.
+Now you'll see Quality Modeller spin up a ready to use Web Automation Project.
 Select the appropriate project from the context bar.

 A folder labelled Components will be available which contains the Web automation actions.